Wisconsin Fatal Car

 When motorists are intoxicated or high, they can engage in riskier behavior, such as running a red light or pulling into a group of pedestrians.
 Other impaired motorists will fall asleep and cross the center line, leading to a head-on collision, or drive straight through a red light.

-A car accident caused by the other driver or a party’s negligence can lead to legal claims for compensation.
-Establishing a party’s negligence is essential for seeking compensation, as it determines legal responsibility for the accident.
+A car accident caused by someone else’s negligence can lead to legal claims for compensation.
+Establishing someone else’s negligence is essential for seeking compensation, as it determines legal responsibility for the accident.
 If the other driver is uninsured or underinsured, this can affect the compensation options available to car accident victims.
 Any risky or aggressive driving increases the chances of a fatal crash.
 But some other causes include inclement weather, like ice or snow on the road.
 Road defects, including unfixed potholes, can also cause a motorist to lose control and rollover or crash.

 Types of Fatal Car Accidents